Skip To Main Content

 Employees are C.E.S.’ most valuable resource and for that reason, their health and safety is of paramount concern.
 Whenever possible, C.E.S. will assist employees in overcoming drug, alcohol and other problems which may adversely affect employee job performance.

-Therefore, in accordance with the Drug Free Workplace Act of 1988 and the Drug Free School and Communities Act, the illegal manufacture, use, sale, or possession of narcotics, drugs or controlled substances is strictly prohibited on school property and at all school-sponsored activities.
+Therefore, in accordance with the Drug Free Workplace Act of 1988, the Prevention of Alcohol Misuse and Prohibited Drug Use in Transit Operations (49 CFR Part 655), and the Drug Free School and Communities Act, the illegal manufacture, use, sale, or possession of narcotics, drugs or controlled substances is strictly prohibited on school property and at all school-sponsored activities.
 Further, any use of marijuana or alcohol, which would impair an employee’s performance during school hours is prohibited.

 The legal use of controlled substances prescribed by a licensed physician is not prohibited, but employees in selected positions are required to make such use known to an appropriate C.E.S. representative.